tranpbui/Seattle-Crime-Analysis/README.md

 I would like to express my very great appreciation to my primary instructor - Dr. Sloughter, who guided me throughout this project.
 This project could not be completed without his valuable support and constructive feedback.

 ### Reference
-[1] Larsen, R. J., & Marx, M. L. (2001). \textit{An introduction to mathematical statistics and its applications}.
+Larsen, R. J., & Marx, M. L. (2001). _An introduction to mathematical statistics and its applications_.
 Upper Saddle River, NJ: Prentice Hall.